 1. Individual savings will vary based on your utility rate, your energy consumption habits, the solar system equipment installed on your property, your tax incentives eligibility, weather and other factors.
 In some states Sunnova’s products are not designed to offer savings.
 Customers located in states or territories other than CA, CT, MA, RI, NY and NJ are likely to perceive savings substantially lower than 20%, if any.
 Individual savings estimates are based on your solar energy production, your solar kWh rate, potential tax incentives, your utility kWh rate at the time of purchase, and projected increases in the utility rate (based on historical data and national averages).
 Estimates do not take into consideration other changes in utility rates.
 Such changes could affect your overall estimated savings.
 Sunnova does not guarantee savings.

-2. You may be eligible for a federal Investment Tax Credit (ITC) with the purchase of a solar system.
-To receive the full federal tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
-Additional tax credits may also be available for homeowners in certain states and territories.
-Sunnova makes no guarantees regarding customer eligibility for tax benefits.
+2. You may be eligible for a federal tax credit with the purchase of a solar system.
+To qualify for the tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
+Additional tax credits may also be available for homeowners in certain states.
+Tax incentives are subject to change or termination by executive, legislative or regulatory action.
+Sunnova makes no guarantees regarding eligibility of any of the system’s costs for tax benefits.
 Sunnova does not provide tax advice.
 Contact your personal tax advisor for eligibility requirements.